GenBInc/quickhellou/README.md

 ```
 turn
 ```
+Read /turn/README.md for installation guidelines.

-## Development
+## Execution environment

-In order to install the development environment it's required to install the [Docker](https://www.docker.com) service.
+In order to install the execution environment it's required to install the [Docker](https://www.docker.com) service.

 !!!
-Please read also !!!
+Please read also for configurion guides!!!
 /videochat/README.md